renosuprastiyo/pobi-powerbi-userinterface/Prerequisite.md

 }
 ```

-We change reverse the port from 8789 to 7000 and use basic authentication header using base64 encryption with format base64('username:password')
+We reverse the port from 8789 into 7000 and use basic authentication header using base64 encryption with format base64('username:password')

 Then start nginx.
 So power bi report server url now using port 7000 save it for future use in .env file